Maria Anna of Austria, Queen of Portugal

 João V and Maria Anna of Austria had six children:

 Soon after her marriage, Maria Anna realized that beauty and luxury were valued at the Portuguese court much more than learning and knowledge, which were the traits valued at the Austrian court.
-João had many mistresses and several illegitimate children and although he was well educated and religious, he occupied himself with whatever pleased him at the moment.
+João had many mistresses and several illegitimate children.
+Although he was well-educated and religious, he occupied himself with whatever pleased him at the moment.
 Maria Anna occupied herself with religious practices: founding convents and churches, helping the poor, and feeding orphans.
-Passionate about music, Maria Anna always attended concerts and operas at court and often participated in them by singing arias.
+Passionate about music, Maria Anna attended concerts and operas at court and often participated in them by singing arias.

 Maria Anna, circa 1729; Credit – Wikipedia